krahets/hello-algo/en/docs/chapter_sorting/bucket_sort.md

 ## 11.8.1 &nbsp; Algorithm process

 Consider an array of length $n$, with elements in the range $[0, 1)$.
-The bucket sort process is illustrated in the Figure 11-13 .
+The bucket sort process is illustrated in Figure 11-13.

 1. Initialize $k$ buckets and distribute $n$ elements into these $k$ buckets.
 2. Sort each bucket individually (using the built-in sorting function of the programming language).